-Author of the popular book, A Tooth From the Tiger’s Mouth: How to Treat Your Injuries with Powerful Healing Secrets of the Great Chinese Warriors (Simon and Schuster), Tom has written numerous books on the Internal Martial Arts, meditation and Qi Gong.
+Author of the popular book, A Tooth From the Tiger’s Mouth: How to Treat Your Injuries with Powerful Healing Secrets of the Great Chinese Warriors (Simon and Schuster), Tom has written numerous books on Chinese Internal Martial Arts, Qi Gong and meditation.

-Tom has also collaborated on a number of books on the martial arts, including with Master Gao Ji Wu to write The Essentials of Ba Gua Zhang (2007) and The Attacking Hands of Ba Gua Zhang (2010).
-Tom collaborated with Master Song Zhi Yong to publish two books on Xing Yi Quan, and with Master Zhao Da Yuan to publish a series of books on Qin Na.
+Tom has also collaborated with Chinese masters on a number of books, including The Essentials of Ba Gua Zhang (2007) and The Attacking Hands of Ba Gua Zhang (2010) with Master Gao Ji Wu.
+Tu Na Si Ba (2014) and The Xing Yi Quan of Master Li Gui Chang (2017) with Master Song Zhi Yong, and Practical Qin Na Volume 1 (2015) and Volume 2 (2016) with Master Zhao Da Yuan.
 In addition, Tom is co-author with Frank Butler on Zheng Gu Tui Na: A Chinese Medical Massage Textbook.

 Tom’s most recent book is A Pearl From the Dragon’s Neck: Secret Revival Methods & Vital Points for Injury, Healing and Health from the Great Martial Arts Masters.
 For a complete list of books Tom has written, edited and translated, visit the Books & DVDs page.